stjudecloud/workflows/best-practices.md

     - It is allowed to have one resource allocated dynamically, and another allocated statically in the same task.
     - It is *not* allowed to have a resource which can be allocated *either* statically or dynamically.
       - e.g. `memory_gb` and `modify_memory_gb` cannot be present in the same task.
-- All tasks and workflows should have a `max_retries` input.
-  - This should be defaulted to `1` for nearly all tasks
-  - Some tasks are particularly error prone and can have a higher default `max_retries`
-  - **rule specific to workflows:** `max_retries` should be an optional `Int?`
-    - This allows each task to have it's own specific default `max_retries`
-      - If a user does not supply `max_retries`, those task level defaults will get used
-      - If a user does supply `max_retries`, it should override the default for *every* task called
 - multi-core tasks should *always* follow the conventions laid out in the `use_all_cores_task` example (see `template/task-templates.wdl`)
   - this is catering to cloud users, who may be allocated a machine with more cores than are specified by the `ncpu` parameter
 - Tasks which assume a file and any accessory files (e.g. a BAM and a BAI) have specific extensions and/or are in the same directory should *always* follow the conventions laid out in the `localize_files_task` example (see `template/task-templates.wdl`)